jsommers/cbook/basictypes.rst

 ============== =============================================================

+.. rubric:: Exercises

+The theme for the following exercises is *dates and times*, which often involve lots of interesting calculations (sometimes using truncating integer arithmetic, sometimes using modular arithmetic, sometimes both), and thus good opportunities to use various types of arithmetic operations, comparisons, and assignments.

+#.
+Write a C program that asks for a year and prints whether the year is a leap year.
+See the Wikipedia page on `leap year <https://en.wikipedia.org/wiki/Leap_year>`_ for how to test whether a given year is a leap year.
+Study the first program in the :ref:`tutorial <tutorial>` chapter for how to collect a value from keyboard input, and use the ``atoi`` function to convert a C string (char array) value to an integer.

+#.
+Write a program that asks for year, month, and day values and compute the corresponding Julian Day value.
+See the Wikipedia page on `Julian Day <https://en.wikipedia.org/wiki/Julian_day>`_ for an algorithm for doing that.
+(See specifically the expression titled "Converting Gregorian calendar date to Julian Day Number".)

+#.
+Extend the previous program to compute the Julian date value (a floating point value), using the computation described in "Finding Julian date given Julian day number and time of day" on the Wikipedia page linked in the previous problem.
+Note that you'll need to additionally ask for the current hour, minute and second from the keyboard.

+#.
+Write a program that asks for a year value and computes and prints the month and day of Easter in that year.
+The Wikipedia page on `Computus <https://en.wikipedia.org/wiki/Computus>`_ provides more than one algorithm for doing so.
+Try using the "Anonymous Gregorian algorithm" or the "Gauss algorithm", which is a personal favorite.

+.. #.
+Last one: write a program that asks for a year in the Gregorian calendar (i.e., the calendar typically used in the Western world), and compute and print the date (month and day) of the first day of the Jewish holiday Hanukkah.
+Although the first day of Hanukkah is always the 25th day of Kislev according to the Hebrew calendar, it can vary between November and December in the Gregorian calendar.
+You'll need to first compute

+.. rubric:: References

+..
+[Regehr] J. Regehr.
+A Guide to Undefined Behavior in C and C++, Part 1.  https://blog.regehr.org/archives/213

+..
+[Lattner]  C. Lattner.
+What Every C Programmer Should Know About Undefined Behavior #1/3.  http://blog.llvm.org/2011/05/what-every-c-programmer-should-know.html

 .. rubric:: Footnotes

 .. [#f1] Non-ASCII characters can also be represented in C, such as characters in Cyrillic, Hangul, Simplified Chinese, and Emoji, but not in a single 8-bit data type.
 See http://en.wikipedia.org/wiki/Wide_character for some information on data types to support these character types.